 There are of course, many more brands for glass and stainless steel bottles.
 These are just some of the more popular brands.

-Being crunchy doesn’t mean you must make everything from scratch.
-Thankfully there are some amazing green and natural minded companies out there who help you cheat in your crunchy journey.
+Being natural doesn’t mean you must make everything from scratch (cause it’s not like I’m going to come up with a DIY bottle!)
+Thankfully there are some amazing green and natural minded companies out there who help you in your natural journey.